codeimpossible/blog/source/_posts/I-dislike-the-es6-arrow.md

 }
 ```

-The few lines of code here is a plus, but that `onLinkClick` property is hard to grok at first glance.
+The low number of lines of code here is a plus, but that `onLinkClick` property is hard to grok at first glance.
 When we write code, we're writing code for the people that we work with now and in the future who will maintain our code.
-Changing `render()` to use `.bind` could clean this up, but we could also use lodash to bind multiple functions to the current component instance:
+Code is for coworkers.

+Let's try cleaning this up.

 ```javascript
 import _ from 'lodash';